-This is one of the best-known and most familiar candy bars in the US.
+One of the best-known and most familiar candy bars in the US, Snickers!
 The candy bar has been around since 1930 and has delighted people who love nutty, caramelly and chocolatey treats.
-Snickers bars are still sold everywhere in the US, from movie theaters to grocery stores.
-This is one of the most familiar products that is made by the Mars company and for good reason.
+Snickers bars are still sold everywhere in the US, from movie theaters to grocery stores, and are one of the most familiar products made by the Mars company.

 If you have loved Snickers for years, you probably were not aware of just how long this candy bar has been delighting people who love a good snack.
 If you want to learn more, we will dive into the details of this popular candy bar’s history.

 - 1 Snickers History

 - 2 Snickers Logo

 - 10 The Success of the Snickers Bar

 Snickers were introduced in 1930.
 The candy was named after the Mars family’s favorite horse at the time.
 The nougat, peanuts, and caramel ingredients were a popular combination at the time.
 The candy bar was sold as the Marathon bar in the UK and in Ireland all the way until 1990.
 At that time, the bar was aligned to be named the same thing as the US version.